-If you have specific needs that are not addressed by the following commitments, please let us know through the registration process (opening in March) or by emailing us.
+If you have specific needs that are not addressed by the following commitments, please let us know through the registration process or by emailing us.

 Inclusion, diversity and equality